In less than 3 months, a major international city will likely run out of water

 (CNN)In Cape Town, South Africa, they're calling it "Day Zero" -- the day when the taps run dry.

-A few days ago, city officials had said that day will come on April 22.
-This week, they moved up the date to April 12.
+City officials had recently said that day would come on April 22.
+They have since moved up the date to April 12.

 Cape Town is South Africa's second-largest city and a top international tourist draw.
 Now, residents play a new and delicate game of water math each day.